GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

   - web-vitals
 ---

-On the Chrome Speed Metrics team, we’re working on deepening our understanding of how quickly web pages respond to user input.
+On the Chrome Speed Metrics team, we're working on deepening our understanding of how quickly web pages respond to user input.
 We'd like to share some ideas for improving responsiveness metrics and hear your feedback.